krisek/audioloader/README.md

 #Introduction

-Audioloader is a web based MPD client with special focus on playing music organized in folders.
+Audioloader is a web based [Music Player Deamon](http://www.musicpd.org) (MPD) client with special focus on playing music organized in folders.
 It consists of two main components: a Flask/Python based backend and an Angular/Bootstrap based, responsive web user interface.

-The Flask application is very thin, it does almost nothing more than proxying requests towards the MPD server from the web client.
+The Flask application is very thin, it does almost nothing but proxying requests towards the MPD server from the web client.

-The application feaures five ways of selecting and queuing (loading) music to MPD:
+The application feaures five ways of selecting music from MPD:

 1. selecting folders from a browser
 1. searching in the MPD database
-2. creating a random set of folders to choose music from (useful for large music libraries)
+1. creating a random set of folders to choose music from (useful for large music libraries)
-3. selecting folders from the history
+1. selecting folders from the history
-4. marking folders as favourite
+1. marking folders as favourite

 The MPD server runs on the same hosts where you run the application.
 You can configure any supported output method; a very common use case is to install the application on a Raspberry Pi (or home server), configure MPD with HTTP stream output, so that you can stream music from all of your devices.

 If you configure the MPD server with a HTTP stream output, the application can load this stream to a Kodi server, so that you can listen music on your Kodi connected sound system.

+This drawing shows such a setup:

 #Installation